 but your design work will be graded

 individually.
-You may want to look at deliverables from some previous teams (example 1, example 2, example 3—a product that was available the coop for a number of years, example 4, example 5).
+You may want to look at deliverables from some previous teams (example 1, example 2, example 3—a product that was available at the coop for a number of years, example 4, example 5).
+These examples are a bit different than this year, but should be helpful none the less.

-Your team will need to submit a complete exploded assembly drawing(s).
-You will also need to indicate what aspect of the system your individual work is developing.
+Your overall team will need to submit a storyboard and a complete exploded assembly drawing(s).
+You will need to indicate what aspect of this overall system your individual work is developing.

-Team members may work on: detailed form variations of the concept; different aspects of the artifact (e.g., user interface design, user interaction, software design, circuit design, mechanical design); or user instructions.
+Individual team members may work on: developing a vision for the themed room; detailed form variations and illustrations of the concept; different aspects of the artifact (e.g., user interface design, user interaction, software design, circuit design, mechanical design); or user instructions.
 Do what is needed to develop and detail the concept.

 Keep in mind that the next step will be to prototype a realistic, detailed product based on your concept.